Interview with Mc Jin part 2

-Jin continues: “What I did not realize at that time was that God was really doing good things inside of me”.
+Jin continues: “What I did not realize at that time was that God was really doing good things inside of me through a sort of meditation“.
 He discovered that, from the very start, God guided him by bringing people into his life who showed him the right direction.

 I see a lot of similarities to Jin in myself.
 Recently I also found my chance, I apply for the GED scholarship and I am looking for a bright future.